-During Summer Session I students will complete Level I-Fieldwork 2 experience.
-Students will integrate didactic material with clinical practice.
-To help students integrate classroom information with clinical practice, students will complete a Level I Fieldwork in physical disabilities after successful completion of the physical disabilities
+During the first summer intersession, students will continue the integration of didactic material with clinical practice.
+To help students integrate classroom information with clinical practice, students will complete Level I- Fieldwork 2 Physical Disabilities (30 hours over 2 /2 weeks) after successful completion of the Physical Disabilities

 Evaluation/Intervention/Communication course (OT 230).
-This fieldwork allows the student to further understand and observe how certain conditions and psychosocial factors learned about in the classroom impact the occupational performance of individuals experiencing or at risk for experiencing physical disabilities.
-In a community based setting where occupational therapy services are not currently provided, under the supervision of the course instructor, a licensed and registered occupational therapist, students will be challenged through the experience itself and assignments to identify the role of occupational therapy.
-They will engage in the following:
+This fieldwork allows the student to further understand and observe how certain conditions and psychosocial factors learned about in the classroom impact the occupational performance of adults.
+Level I fieldwork may occur in traditional settings where occupational therapy services are currently provided and/or non-traditional settings where occupational therapy services are not currently provided, under the supervision of a qualified, licensed professional, students will be challenged through the experience itself and assignments to identify the role of occupational therapy.
+They will perform the following: